Extremality in semidistributive lattices: The main results

 \begin{proposition} We have $(a,0)\in L[C]$ is left modular if and only if $a\in L$ is left modular and $a$ is smaller than all the maximal elements of $C$.
 We have $(a,1)\in L[C]$ is left modular if and only if $a\in L$ is left modular and $a$ is bigger than all the minimal elements of $C$.
 Thus $(a,0)\lessdot (a,1)$ with $a\in C$ are two left modular elements if and only if $a\in L$ is left modular and $a\in H(C)$. \end{proposition}

-\begin{proof} \cref{lemModcompareLtoLC} tells us that the left modularity of $(a,\epsilon) \in L[C]$ is seen, if $a\in L$ is left modular, by looking only at the covers of the doubling $(c,0)\lessdot (c,1)$ with $c\in C$.
-We described what happens with these covers in \cref{lemElmmodDoublement}.
-Thus by $(3)$ of \cref{Propleftmodular} we obtain that $(a,0)\in L[C]$ is left modular if and only if $a\in L$ is left modular and $a\vee c \in C$ for all $c\in C$.
+\begin{proof} Lemma \ref{lemModcompareLtoLC} tells us that the left modularity of $(a,\epsilon) \in L[C]$ is seen, if $a\in L$ is left modular, by looking only at the covers of the doubling $(c,0)\lessdot (c,1)$ with $c\in C$.
+We described what happens with these covers in Lemma \ref{lemElmmodDoublement}.
+Thus by $(3)$ of Proposition \ref{Propleftmodular} we obtain that $(a,0)\in L[C]$ is left modular if and only if $a\in L$ is left modular and $a\vee c \in C$ for all $c\in C$.
 This latter condition is equivalent to the fact that $a$ is smaller than all the maximal elements of $C$.
 We deduce similarly the case of $(a,1)$.
 The last part with $(a,0)\lessdot (a,1)$ is a direct consequence of the first part. \end{proof}

-Now that we understand the left modularity of the elements of $L[C]$, we still need to look at the maximal left modular chains.
+Now that we understand the left modularity of the elements of $L[C]$, we still need to look at the left modular chains.
 The next result is true for any lattice.
-A particular case gives that any maximal chain that does not intersect an interval has an element incomparable to that interval, which is not true in a general poset (see \cref{fig:sfig2phi}).
+A particular case gives that any maximal chain that does not intersect an interval has an element incomparable to that interval, which is not true in a general poset (see Figure \ref{fig:sfig2phi}).

 \begin{lemma} Let $C$ be a convex subset of $L$.
 Any maximal chain of $L$ that does not intersect $C$ has an element that is neither smaller than all the maximal elements of $C$ nor bigger than all its minimal elements. \end{lemma}